marothi-dev/java-springboot/README.md

 ● Ability to build a login with authentication
 ● Ability to perform basic listing and viewing on the application using project service.
 Create a v

+to run the application user mvn spring-boot:run command